Lecture 3: Ordinal Logistic Regression

 The College Juniors Dataset

+The data frame college_data was obtained from the webpage of the UCLA Statistical Consulting Group.
 This dataset contains the results of a survey applied to \(n = 400\) college juniors regarding the factors that influence their decision to apply to graduate school.

 The dataset contains the following variables: